Security Analyzer Configuration Profiles

 Non-Goals

-Configuration Profiles are focused entirely on the way in which an analyzer executes its scan.
-The context by which a scan is ran (i.e. within CI, upon registry push, upon git push, etc..) is out of scope from the initial design.
+- Configuration Profiles are focused on the way in which an analyzer executes its scan.
+The configuration and triage of the results is out of scope of initial design

 Terminology